History of Czech civilian firearms possession: Origins of civilian firearms possession

-Late 14th and early 15th century saw gradually increasing use of firearms in siege operations both by defenders and attackers.
-Weight, lack of accuracy and cumbersome use of early types limited their employment to static operations and prevented wider use in open battlefield or by civilian individuals.
+The late 14th and early 15th century saw a gradual increase in the use of firearms in siege operations, both by defenders and attackers.
+The weight, lack of accuracy and cumbersome use of early types limited their employment to static operations and prevented wider use in open battlefield or by civilian individuals.
 Nevertheless, lack of guild monopolies and low training requirements lead to their relatively low price.
-This together with high effectiveness against armour led to their popularity for castle and town defenses.
+This, together with high effectiveness against armour, led to their popularity for castle and town defenses.

 When the Hussite revolt started in 1419, the Hussite militias heavily depended on converted farm equipment and weapons looted from castle and town armories, including early firearms.
 Hussite militia consisted mostly of commoners without prior military experience and included both men and women.
-Use of crossbows and firearms became crucial as those weapons didn't require extensive training, nor did their effectiveness rely on operator's physical strength.
+Use of crossbows and firearms became crucial as those weapons did not require extensive training, nor did their effectiveness rely on the operator's physical strength.

-Firearms were first used in the field as provisional last resort together with wagon fort.
+Firearms were first used in the field as a provisional last resort together with the wagon fort.
 Significantly outnumbered Hussite militia led by Jan Žižka repulsed surprise assaults by heavy cavalry during Battle of Nekmíř in December 1419 and Battle of Sudoměř in March 1420.
-In these battles, Žižka employed transport carriages as wagon fort to stop enemy's cavalry charge.
-Main weight of fighting rested on militiamen armed with cold weapons, however firearms shooting from behind the safety of the wagon fort proved to be very effective.
-Following this experience, Žižka ordered mass manufacturing of war wagons according to a universal template as well as manufacturing of new types of firearms that would be more suitable for use in the open battlefield.
+In these battles, Žižka employed transport carriages as a wagon fort to stop the enemy's cavalry charge.
+The main weight of fighting rested on militiamen armed with cold weapons, however firearms shooting from behind the safety of the wagon fort proved to be very effective.
+Following this experience, Žižka ordered the mass manufacturing of war wagons according to a universal template, as well as manufacturing of new types of firearms, that would be more suitable for use in the open battlefield.

-Throughout 1420 and most of 1421 the Hussite tactical use of wagonfort and firearms was defensive.
-The wagons wall was stationary and firearms were used to break initial charge of the enemy.
-After this, firearms played auxiliary role supporting mainly cold weapons based defense at the level of the wagon wall.
-Counterattacks were done by cold weapons armed infantry and cavalry charges outside of the wagon fort.
+Throughout 1420 and most of 1421 the Hussite tactical use of the wagon fort and firearms was defensive.
+The wagon wall was stationary and firearms were used to break the initial charge of the enemy.
+After this, firearms played an auxiliary role, supporting a mainly cold weapons-based defense at the level of the wagon wall.
+Counterattacks were carried out by cold weapons-armed infantry and cavalry charges outside of the wagon fort.

-The first dynamic use of war wagons and firearms took place during Hussite breakthrough of Catholic encirclement at Vladař Hill in November 1421 Žlutice Battle.
-The wagons and firearms were used on move, at this point still only defensively. Žižka avoided main camp of the enemy and employed the moving wagon fort in order to cover his retreating troops.
+The first dynamic use of war wagons and firearms took place during the Hussite breakthrough of Catholic encirclement at Vladař Hill in November 1421 Žlutice Battle.
+The wagons and firearms were used on the move, at this point still only defensively. Žižka avoided the main camp of the enemy and employed the moving wagon fort in order to cover his retreating troops.